nomemory/andreinc-site/_posts/2021-02-01-xml-to-json-using-mapneat.md

 }
 ```

-Basically we want to morph the source XML into a JSON that:
+We want to morph the source XML into a JSON that:
 * Has two separated nodes for `person` and `visits`;
-* Has the customer's mails grouped into two separated arrays based on their type (`<email type="...">`);
+* Has the customer's emails grouped into two separated arrays based on their type (`<email type="...">`);
 * Has an optional `hasVisistedRomania` field in case Romania appears in the visits list;
 * Has an array containing all the years during which the customer was active (visited countries around the globe) - no duplications accepted
 * Has an array containing all the countries the customer has visited - no duplications allowed